 Want to know more about donating platelets?
 Here’s what to expect

-Click on a category for more information about what to expect.
+Click on a category for details:

 48 hours before your giving platelets you should:

 - drink plenty of liquids to stay hydrated